Diodoro42/Color-Flipper/README.md

 # Color Flipper
- A Color Flipper who change the body main background everytime you click in a button, i take this ideia from a video on youtube and was great practice, first time i use the Object Math and the methods random() and floor()
+ I create this Color Flipper who change main background everytime you click in a button, I saw this ideia from a video on youtube and was a great practice, first time I use the Object Math and the methods random() and floor()